UK Pain Key Messages

 The aim of the UK Pain Messages is to define and gain consensus and consistency over the facts and figures used when highlighting the burden of Chronic Pain in the UK.

-These messages, separately in the public domain, have been approved by the following organisations/individuals: the Faculty of Pain Medicine, the Royal College of General Practitioners' Chronic Pain Lead, the British Pain Society, the Chronic Pain Policy Coalition and importantly patients via Pain UK.
+These messages, separately in the public domain, have been approved by the following organisations/individuals: the Faculty of Pain Medicine, the British Pain Society, the Physiotherapy Pain Association and importantly patients via Pain UK and the BPS Patient Voice Committee.

 Key Messages